The New Normal: A Birth StoryPilar Clark

 But, as soon as my very own baby maker found itself knocked up, watching The Belly became a weird spectator sport.
 Like American Gladiator.
 With ninjas.
 Because that’s what happens when you’re pregnant with a giant squid with a taste for bagel dogs and orange juice.

 By the time actual labor started, the gladiator ninjas borrowed some of Jean Claude Van Damme’s roundhouse kicks and delivered a few swift yet stealthy ones directly to my junk.
 Times eleventy.

 Jeff had just hoisted me into bed with enough strategically placed pillows to try and make the hugeness more comfortable.
 Exhausted, he had vampired onto the narrow edge of the bed that was left at the summit of Mount Preggamanjaro and was snoring away, while I was trying to figure out if my lady parts were finally being leveled by the Braxton-Hicks that had started when I was about two seconds pregnant, or if something more, um, crappy was going on.

 For the next six hours, cramps gleefully gave me the finger, which is how I think they were cheering on the Damme ninjas.

 Then, I popped.
 (That’s popped.
-Not pooped, in case you weren’t sure which thing ended up happening).
+Not pooped, in case you weren’t sure what ended up happening).

-Ten hours, an epidural, a full-length mirror, a hemorrhage, a herniated belly button and an episiotomy later, I pushed out a 10-lb.
-1 oz. boy so deliciously huge and turkey sized, I was surprised he didn’t come out with a mustache suitable for combing.
+Ten hours, a full-length mirror (I insisted on watching), a serious hemorrhage and a herniated belly button later, I pushed out a 10-lb.
+1 oz. boy so deliciously ginormous, I was surprised he didn’t come with a mustache suitable for combing.